ShoaibShirzad/shirzad-demo/README.md

 # Simple_CV
-Hello dear friends this is a simple CV format for all new lerner you can use it.
+<b>Hello dear friends this is a simple CV format for all new students you can use it.</b>
 <br><br>
 Key feature:
   1. HTML